HealthDataInsight/attribute_descriptors/README.md

 The below attributes are being used for the generation of attributes and validations.
 You can still add your own metadata entries.

-`validate` - regulare expression being used to validate field
+`validate` - regulare expression being used to validate the field.
+The regular expression tries to match the WHOLE field

 `programmatic_name` - name that will be used in the code.
 If left blank, this will be a filtered version of the field name